omar-habroukgr39/omar-habroukgr39/README.md

 🚀 Aspiring Scientist & Programmer | 🎓 Student at Victoria College, Alexandria

 💡 Passions:
   Science & Technology: Delving into physics and coding
   Mathematics: Tackling challenges with logic and precision
-Languages: Learning German to achieve my dream of studying in Germany 🎯 Goals:
+  Languages: Learning German to achieve my dream of studying in Germany.

+🎯 Goals:

 Create and contribute to impactful open-source projects